MakeSchool-Tutorials/Habitual-Swift4/P05-Building-a-Custom-Cell/content.md

 Now let's go back to the cell's design.
 In the XIB file, place a UIImageView, and two `UILabel`s.
 By now you already know how to add constraints to them.
 A good idea is to group them in a UIStackView.
 Take into consideration that we have two labels in the same line.
 If there is a habit with a really long name, we want that content to be shown incomplete while keeping the streak count visible.
 Make the changes in CHP & CCRP to make this possible.

-Your values for the `UILabel` with the name should be something like this.
+For the title label, the values for this `UILabel` should be something like this.

 ![constraints](./assets/constraints.png)

 # Connecting the UI

-Add the corresponding outlets to the .swift file and make sure to connect them with the elements in the XIB file.
+Add the corresponding outlets to the HabitTableViewCell.swift file and make sure to connect them with the elements in the XIB file.

 ```
-// MARK: - IBACTIONS

   @IBOutlet weak var imageViewIcon: UIImageView!
   @IBOutlet weak var labelHabitTitle: UILabel!
   @IBOutlet weak var labelStreaks: UILabel!